EnterpriseDB/barman/doc/barman-cloud-wal-archive.1.md

 -V, --version
 :    show program's version number and exit

+-v, --verbose
+:    increase output verbosity (e.g., -vv is more than -v)

+-q, --quiet
+:    decrease output verbosity (e.g., -qq is less than -q)

 -t, --test
 :    test connectivity to the cloud destination and exit

--P, --profile
-: profile name (e.g. INI section in AWS credentials file)

 -z, --gzip
 :    gzip-compress the WAL while uploading to the cloud

 -j, --bzip2
 :    bzip2-compress the WAL while uploading to the cloud

--e ENCRYPT, --encryption ENCRYPT
-: The encryption algorithm used when storing the uploaded data in S3.
-  Allowed methods: `AES256` and `aws:kms`.
+--cloud-provider {aws-s3,azure-blob-storage}
+:    the cloud provider to which the backup should be uploaded

+-P, --profile
+:    profile name (e.g. INI section in AWS credentials file)

 --endpoint-url
 :    override the default S3 URL construction mechanism by specifying an endpoint.

+-e, --encryption
+:    the encryption algorithm used when storing the uploaded data in S3
+     Allowed values: 'AES256'|'aws:kms'

+--encryption-scope
+:    the name of an encryption scope defined in the Azure Blob Storage
+     service which is to be used to encrypt the data in Azure

 # REFERENCES